5 Simple things you should do with your child every day to encourage building positive relationships in early childhood.

-As a young mom, I remember being somewhat overwhelmed by all the responsibility of being a mom and trying to navigate all the things that needed to be done to protect, love, and care for my girlies.
+As a mom of young children, it can be overwhelming trying to navigate all the daily things to do with your kids to protect, love, and care for my girlies.
 Not a single one of the children I have known came with an instruction manual and that can be scary at times.

 You may be wondering what should I do with my child?
 Should I play with my child?
 What should I do with my kids at home?
 These are fantastic questions and you’ve come to the right place!
 Keep reading to find out 5 simple but critical things you should do with your child every day.

 You want to do everything you can for your child to make sure they are safe, clean, fed, watered, well-rested (even if you aren’t), loved, and nurtured.
 Even the basic of things such as feeding can become overwhelming with so much information about food allergies, lactose intolerance, gluten-free, dye-free, etc, etc. But what to do with your child doesn’t have to be hard!

 This post contains some affiliate links for your convenience which means I may receive a tiny commission if you purchase through these links.
 Thank you for extending the support of Savoring Each Moment for Christian Moms!
 Please see my full disclosure policy.

 5 Things to Do with Your Child to Build Positive Relationships in Early Childhood

 Everything you do with your child has an incredible impact on them.
 Especially when they are young, these activities and time become building blocks for positive relationships as they grow older.
 These daily things to do with your kids are critical for building positive relationships as they grow older.